srisenthilkumar/har-viewer/README.md

 # HAR viewer

-A viewer to view the HAR file similar to browser developer console.
+A viewer to view the HAR file in a way it is similar to look through a network tab in the browser's developer console.

 ## Features